- What do I do if I have a concern about my breast?

 What kinds of breast conditions do you manage?

-We provide care for many types of breast cancer in younger and older adults, for people of all genders.
 We treat early-stage and metastatic breast cancer, as well as high-risk lesions that may lead to cancer.
 We also provide care for people at higher risk for cancer due to their family history and genetics and for people with benign breast lesions.

 May I bring a care partner with me to appointments?

-What if I don’t have health insurance or if I have other financial concerns?
+What if I don’t have health insurance, or if I have other financial concerns?

 We connect you with our Patient Financial Services to assess your insurance options and to help get you signed up for a plan.
 If you have financial stress or other concerns about the cost of your treatment, please ask to speak with our social worker about additional resources.